 Exaggerate their achievements and talents.
 Saxton gives a Christian example for this one: How big is your church?
 There is a temptation to give the “Christmas numbers”, Saxton says, when we are asked that.

-Saxton has thought about this problem of narcissism on a personal level.
+Saxton has thought about this problem of being a Christian narcissist on a personal level.
 She says she is “one breath away” from allowing her appetites, dreams, ambitions make her the center of it all.
 We call it serving, Saxton explains, “and it actually is about me meeting my desperate needs”.